adham-hashem/remo-learner-api/Readme.md

 ## ✨ Key Features

 ### 🔐 Authentication & Security
 - JWT-based authentication with refresh tokens
 - Role-based registration (Student, Professor, Assistant)
 - Two-Factor Authentication (TOTP via authenticator apps)
 - OAuth integration (e.g., Google)
 - Email confirmation and password reset

+---

+## 👨‍🏫 Professor Features

+### 📘 Course Management
+- View all courses assigned to the professor
+- View course details including:
+  - Day of the week
+  - Time
+  - Location
+  - Number of materials, quizzes, and discussions

 ### 🎓 Student Management

-- View and update student profiles
+- View enrolled students in a specific course
+- See each student’s name and final grade for that course

+### 📚 Material Management
+- Upload lecture materials to a course
+- Retrieve a specific material by ID
+- List all materials for a course with:
+  - Week number
-- Enroll in and view enrolled courses
+  - Lecture title and description
+  - File path

+### 📝 Quiz Management
+- Create new quizzes for a course
+- Retrieve quiz details by ID
+- List all quizzes in a course with:
+  - Title
+  - Max score
+  - Term
+  - Question count

+### 💬 Discussion Management
+- Start new discussions in a course
+- Retrieve a specific discussion by ID
+- List all discussions for a course with:
+  - Professor’s name
+  - Message
+  - Post date
+  - Author role (professor or not)

+### 🔒 Authorization & Access Control
+- All operations require authenticated professor access (via JWT)
+- Identity verified through token `sub` claim
+- Fine-grained access control:
+  - Only professors assigned to a course can access or modify its data

+---

-### 🏗️ Architecture
+## 🏗️ Architecture

+### ⚙️ Technical Design
 - Clean architecture with separation of concerns
-- Repository pattern (DbContext used only in repositories)
+- Repository pattern: `DbContext` usage restricted to repositories
-- Service layer for business logic
+- Service layer encapsulates business logic
-- DTOs for data transfer
+- DTOs used for clean and secure data transfer

 ---